JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 ![Search Structurally for plugin.xml](search_structurally_for_plugin_xml.png)

 The search results will contain many plugin XML files.
-To find specific implementations of EPs in third-party plugins, use the IntelliJ Platform Explorer ([see 3.2](explore_api.md#32-search-the-intellij-platform-explorer)).
+To find specific implementations of EPs in third-party plugins, use the IntelliJ Platform Explorer ([](explore_api.md#search-the-intellij-platform-explorer)).
 Inspecting the <path>plugin.xml</path> files of other plugins not only helps you discover new features but also shows how things like menu entries or notification groups can be defined in the XML file.

-## 2 Navigating the IntelliJ Platform Source Code
+## Navigating the IntelliJ Platform Source Code

 The following tips will help you navigate through the IntelliJ Platform source code if you already have an idea of what you're looking for.
 It's important that you're familiar with